U.S.-led group's Bangladesh garment factory reviews halfway done

 Bangladesh garment factory working conditions have been under close scrutiny since the April collapse of the Rana Plaza factory complex killed more than 1,100 garment workers and a November 2012 fire at the Tazreen factory killed 112 workers.

-Members of the Alliance, including industry heavyweights such as Gap Inc, VF Corp and Wal-Mart Stores Inc, have agreed to inspect all of the Bangladesh factories from which they source goods within a year.
+Members of the Alliance, including industry heavyweights such as Gap Inc (GPS.N), VF Corp (VFC.N) and Wal-Mart Stores Inc (WMT.N), have agreed to inspect all of the Bangladesh factories from which they source goods within a year.
 So far, more than 50 percent of those factories have been inspected.
 It was not immediately clear how many factories may or may not need to make safety improvements based on those inspections.

 The Alliance said it plans to have experts review and assess those inspections.
 If any inspection does not meet its requirements, another inspection will have to be completed.